 When you should visit the park

-Fulufjället National Park has something to offer year-round.
+Fulufjället National Park has something to offer all year round.

 In July-August the lakes can be warm enough for a pleasant swim.
 And some days around midsummer, early in the morning, the Njupeskär waterfall is completely illuminated by the sun.
 The beginning of June is good for birdwatching.